 For the two speciation modes evaluated (budding and bifurcating) , there was no error variation regarding the relative speciation rate (Figure 4).
 That implies that MAPE increases only due to the relative extinction rates of each phylogenetic tree.
 For strictly bifurcating speciation, there was no error when there is no extinction but it increased exponentially with the increase of the relative extinction rate, starting from.
 In contrast, under budding speciation, the baseline error, which is the error when there is no extinction, was already around 25%, from where on it increased linearly with the relative extinction.
 For the combination of these speciation modes with anagenetic speciations, there was no effect regarding relative extinction or speciation rates (Figure SM2).
 However, the MAPE error reached as high as 500% in some replicates of our simulation.

-Qualitative error
+Impact of age error on comparing species ages

 Distribution of True and Phylogenetic ages

 For bifurcating speciation (Figure 5), there is no great shape difference between the true and phylogenetic age distributions.
 However, for the phylogenetic age distribution in both High and Intermediate extinction scenarios, there are fewer young and more old species than for the true age distributions.
 In the no-extinction scenario, both distributions are identical.
 For budding speciation (Figure 6), the phylogenetic age distributions show more young species accumulation in all the extinction scenarios than the true age distributions.
-Difference between Phylogenetic age and True age per species